Contents:

 Brands use push notifications on browsers, websites, and apps as a form of marketing.
 While push notifications per se are not a bad idea (when used sparingly), I think we can all agree that they tend to overdo it.

 Even more troubling, push notifications are not just annoying and intrusive when unrequested.
 They can also carry dangerous malware.
-The purpose of malware hidden in push notifications is either to deliver a flood of more ads (malvertising, such as the recent SundownEK campaign) or to actually help hackers break into your accounts and steal your money, data or identity.
+The purpose of malware hidden in push notifications is either to deliver a flood of more ads (malvertising, such as the recent SundownEK campaign) or to actually help hackers break into your accounts and steal your money, data, or identity.

-Serious Concerns about Malware in Push Notifications
+Serious Concerns about Malware and Privacy Risks in Push Notifications

 As recently as last month, a new strain of Android Trojan malware was putting serious pressure on mobile phone users by delivering malvertising campaigns.
 The malware, dubbed Android.FakeApp.174, was delivered by multiple fake apps imitating legit apps.
 Those were taken down from the Google App Store once the malware was discovered, but the infection already spread by then.

 The push notifications that just kept coming and coming were so aggressive that they eventually took over users’ phones.
 So much of the system’s resources were used for displaying these ads, that no bandwidth remained for using the device for its intended purposes.
+Additionally, notification data can be misused by malicious actors to track and apprehend criminal suspects, illustrating the potential misuse of such information as a powerful surveillance tool.
+This is particularly concerning for users of various messaging apps, where sensitive communications can be intercepted.

 This type of advertising deluge is typical for malvertising campaigns.
 This refers to the type of malware that keeps pushing advertising onto users, regardless of the fact that users will not be persuaded by the ads since they are so annoying.
 The purpose is not for you to be convinced by the ads, but for the hackers to exploit a pay-per-view advertising program.
 They earn money just by having their ads displayed, and they created the malvertising hack just to cheat the system and make more money with their unstoppable spam.
 If they can also steal some data while they’re at it, all the better.

 In the case of the Android.FakeApp.174 malware I mentioned above, the purpose of the campaign was not to just flood users with malvertising, but also to direct them towards scam websites.
 This way, some users even fell for scams and entered sensitive info on phishing forms which were mimicking legit email and banking service sites.
+Entering sensitive data on such forms poses significant risks, as it can be exposed to unauthorized parties.
+This raises significant privacy concerns, especially with the increasing interoperability among services like WhatsApp and other messaging apps.

 Classic PCs were also targeted by similar campaigns in the past.
 A notorious malware was redirecting users when browsing to the Push-notification.tools site (link sanitized for your safety).
 This is what the Push-notification virus redirect looked like: